Malayan Emergency: British and Commonwealth strategies

-During the first couple of years of the war, the British forces responded with a campaign of 'counter-terror,' characterised by high levels of state coercion against the civilian population; such as sweeps, cordons, large-scale deportation, and capital charges against capture terrorists.
-Police corruption and the British military's widespread destruction of farmland and burning of homes belonging to villagers rumoured to be helping communists, led to a sharp increase in civilians joining the communist forces.
-However, the Malayan governments tactics had 'prevented the communists from establishing liberated areas' (the MCPs first, and foremost objective), successfully broke up larger guerilla formations, and shifted the MNLA from a plan of securing territory, to one of widespread sabotage.
+During the first two years of the Emergency, British forces conducted a 'counter-terror,' characterised by high levels of state coercion against civilian populations; including sweeps, cordons, large-scale deportation, and capital charges against suspected guerrillas.
+Police corruption and the British military's widespread destruction of farmland and burning of homes belonging to villagers rumoured to be helping communists, led to a sharp increase in civilians joining the MNLA and communist movement.
+However, these tactics also prevented the communists from establishing liberated areas (the MCPs first, and foremost objective), successfully broke up larger guerrilla formations, and shifted the MNLA's plan of securing territory, to one of widespread sabotage.

-On the military front, the security forces did not know how to fight an enemy moving freely in the jungle and enjoying support from the Chinese rural population.
+Commonwealth forces struggled to fight guerrillas who moved freely in the jungle and enjoyed support from rural Chinese populations.
 British planters and miners, who bore the brunt of the communist attacks, began to talk about government incompetence and being betrayed by Whitehall.

 The initial government strategy was primarily to guard important economic targets, such as mines and plantation estates.
-Later, in April 1950, General Sir Harold Briggs, the British Army's Director of Operations, was appointed to Malaya.
-The central tenet of the Briggs Plan was that the best way to defeat an insurgency, such as the government was facing, was to cut the insurgents off from their supporters among the population.
-The Briggs Plan also recognised the inhospitable nature of the Malayan jungle.
-A major part of the strategy involved targeting the MNLA food supply, which Briggs recognised came from three main sources: camps within the Malayan jungle where land was cleared to provide food, aboriginal jungle dwellers who could supply the MNLA with food gathered within the jungle, and the MNLA supporters within the 'squatter' communities on the edge of the jungle.
+In April 1950, General Sir Harold Briggs, most famous for implementing the Briggs Plan, was appointed to Malaya.
+The central tenet of the Briggs Plan was to segregate MNLA guerrillas from their supporters among the population.
+A major component of the Briggs Plan involved targeting the MNLA's food supplies, which were supplied from three main sources: food grown by the MNLA in the jungle, food supplied by the Orang Asli aboriginal people living in the deep jungle, and MNLA supporters within the 'squatter' communities on the jungle fringes.